Gloria Steinem: Journalism

 In 1969, she covered an abortion speak-out for New York Magazine, which was held in a church basement in Greenwich Village, New York.
 Steinem had had an abortion herself in London at the age of 22.
 She felt what she called a "big click" at the speak-out, and later said she didn't "begin my life as an active feminist" until that day.
 As she recalled, "It [abortion] is supposed to make us a bad person.
 But I must say, I never felt that.
 I used to sit and try and figure out how old the child would be, trying to make myself feel guilty.
 But I never could!
 I think the person who said: 'Honey, if men could get pregnant, abortion would be a sacrament' was right.
 Speaking for myself, I knew it was the first time I had taken responsibility for my own life.
 I wasn't going to let things happen to me.
 I was going to direct my life, and therefore it felt positive.
 But still, I didn't tell anyone.
 Because I knew that out there it wasn't [positive]."
 She also said, "In later years, if I'm remembered at all it will be for inventing a phrase like 'reproductive freedom' ... as a phrase it includes the freedom to have children or not to.
 So it makes it possible for us to make a coalition."

-In 1972, she co-founded the feminist-themed magazine Ms. alongside founding editors Letty Cottin Pogrebin, Mary Thom, Patricia Carbine, Joanne Edgar, Nina Finkelstein, Dorothy Pitman Hughes, and Mary Peacock; it began as a special edition of New York, and Clay Felker funded the first issue.
+In 1972, she co-founded the feminist magazine Ms. alongside founding editors Letty Cottin Pogrebin, Mary Thom, Patricia Carbine, Joanne Edgar, Nina Finkelstein, Dorothy Pitman Hughes, and Mary Peacock; it began as a special edition of New York, and Clay Felker funded the first issue.
 Its 300,000 test copies sold out nationwide in eight days.
 Within weeks, Ms. had received 26,000 subscription orders and more than 20,000 reader letters.
 In 1974, Ms. collaborated with public television to produce the television program Woman Alive!, and Steinem was featured in the first episode in her role as co-founder of Ms. magazine.
 The magazine was sold to the Feminist Majority Foundation in 2001; Steinem remains on the masthead as one of six founding editors and serves on the advisory board.

 Also in 1972, Steinem became the first woman to speak at the National Press Club.

-In November 1977, Steinem spoke at the 1977 National Women's Conference among other speakers including Rosalynn Carter, Betty Ford, Lady Bird Johnson, Bella Abzug, Barbara Jordan, Cecilia Burciaga, Lenore Hershey, and Jean O'Leary.
+Steinem spoke at the 1977 National Women's Conference among other speakers, including Rosalynn Carter, Betty Ford, Lady Bird Johnson, Bella Abzug, Barbara Jordan, Cecilia Burciaga, Lenore Hershey, and Jean O'Leary.